ch4r1ty/voicegpt/README.md

 # voicegpt
-Allowing users to talk with chatgpt, using bark, whisper and chatgptAPI
+Allowing you to talk with chatgpt, using bark, whisper and chatgptAPI